discoproject/disco/doc/py/core.rst

        decoded by the program properly.

        For more information, see :ref:`discoext`.

+     * *required_files* - (*Added in version 0.2.3*) is a list of additional
+       files that are required by the job.
+You can either specify a list of paths to files that should be included, or a dictionary which contains file names as keys and file contents as the corresponding values.
+Note that all files will be saved in a flat directory - no subdirectories are created.

+       You can use this parameter to include custom modules or shared libraries in the job.
+Note that ``LD_LIBRARY_PATH`` is set so that you can include a shared library ``foo.so`` in *required_files* and load it in the job directly as ``ctypes.cdll.LoadLibrary("foo.so")``.
+For an example, see :ref:`discoext`.

      * *required_modules* - is a list of additional modules (module names) which are required by job functions.
 Modules listed here are imported to the